German Mills: References

 See: C.C.
 Patterson "Land Settlement in Upper Canada, 1783-1840" in Ontario Archives, Report 1921, and E.A.
 Cruikshank "An Experiment in Colonization in Upper Canada".
 In Ontario Historical Society, Papers and Records xxxv, 1929.

-Subject matter deals with Simcoe's brilliant idea to employ Berczy's Germans as road builders and creators of an agricultural hinterland for York, just as the old fox Robert Morris had done for Williamsburg, appealed to Berczy because he harbored similar plans.
+Subject matter deals with Simcoe's idea to employ Berczy's Germans as road builders and creators of an agricultural hinterland for York, just as Robert Morris had done for Williamsburg, appealed to Berczy because he harbored similar plans.

 "Mannheim, the home of man" comes from interviews held with descendants of Berczy settlers, by John Lunau a long-time curator of the Markham Museum, who often made reference to the name Mannheim at public meetings and town conventions.

-The Scadding Bridge, named after Simcoe's Estate Administrator, was the first structure of any kind to span the Don River and served to link York with the Kingston Road.
+The Scadding Bridge, named after Simcoe's Estate Administrator, was the first structure to span the Don River and served to link York with the Kingston Road.
 It stood near what is now the junction of King and Queen streets in Toronto.

 The bridge was designed by William Berczy and was already in use in 1794 for the transport of lumber from Markham to "Muddy York".
 Original drawings of the bridge are preserved in the National Archive in Ottawa.
 Also see Canadian Archives Publication 8, 1912, No. 2660.

 Don Bridge, sketch by Berczy, is preserved in the Canadian National Archive, Ottawa.

 The Russell Abbey was designed by William Berczy and was occupied by Peter Russell.

 In Russell's account book are preserved details of the undertaking which started in March 1797 with 22 barrels of lime and 6,500 bricks. - Peter Russell account book for 1797, is in the Public Archives of Ontario, Toronto.